fibbojs/fibbo/docs/api/3d/classes/FRigidBody.md

 > **new FRigidBody**(`component`, `options`?): [`FRigidBody`](FRigidBody.md)

-Creates a rigid body for the given component.
+Creates a rigidBody for the given component.

 #### Parameters